eperez3181/Myopia-Clusters/README.md

 # Unsupervised-Machine-Learning: Myopia Clusters
 By: Estela Perez
 ## Background
 The purpose of this assignment was to process raw data to fit the machine learning models.
-Several clustering algorithms were used to explore where the patients could be placed into distinct groups of patients that would be better to analyze separately
+Several clustering algorithms were used to explore where the patients could be placed into distinct groups of patients that would be better to analyze separately.
+All in effort to predict myopia, or nearsightedness.
 ## Steps
 #### Part 1: Prepared the Data
 * Used Pandas DataFrame to read in the myopia.csv file